SheidaK/AuctionSystem_BidTech/README.md

 </p>

 ---
-To run AuctionSystem_BidTech:
+To run :
 run docker,
-in the terminal add  "docker run -d -p 5672:5672 -p 15672:15672 rabbitmq:3-management" run as clean spring-boot:run
+in the terminal add  "docker run -d -p 5672:5672 -p 15672:15672 rabbitmq:3-management", enter guest as username and password in "http://localhost:15672/", run both applications as clean spring-boot:run
 ## Architecture

 ```